observablehq/plot/README.md

 * *mean* - the mean value (average)
 * *median* - the median value
 * *variance* - the variance per [Welford’s algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm)
-* a function - passed the array of values for each bin
+* a function to be passed the array of values for each bin
-* an object with a *reduce* method - passed the index for each bin, and all values
+* an object with a *reduce* method

+The *reduce* method is repeatedly passed the index for each bin (an array of integers) and the corresponding input channel’s array of values; it must then return the corresponding aggregate value for the bin.

 Most aggregation methods require binding the output channel to an input channel; for example, if you want the **y** output channel to be a *sum* (not merely a count), there should be a corresponding **y** input channel specifying which values to sum.
 If there is not, *sum* will be equivalent to *count*.